To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 The biggest bugbear I had when using the EK5876 is that around 3-5 minutes of preheating is required, even essential, when cooking from cold.
 In effect, this means that you have to adjust any preset to include preheating time or wait to add food.
 Ideally, there would be a specific preheat button, or an alert to let you know it’s hot enough to cook.
 I also felt that a preset for reheating food was missing from its range of functions, as it’s something I think most people would find handy.

 Additionally, while I liked that there was a preset pizza button, the amount of flat space inside limits its usefulness: you could perhaps fit a 10-inch pizza, but a smaller 9-inch pizza would be easier to get in and out.
 You also won’t be able to use this air fryer to dehydrate fruit or meat – something that’s offered by other air fryers, such as Tower’s T17039 5-in-1.
-The EK5876’s temperature can be set as low as 50°C, which is suitable for dehydration, however the maximum one hour run time means that you’d have to keep restarting the programme to get the several hours required for dehydration.
+The EK5876’s temperature can be set as low as 50°C, which is suitable for dehydration, although the maximum one-hour run time means you’d have to keep restarting the programme to get the several hours required for dehydration.

 Setting the Salter EK5876 is simple overall, but it does have a potentially frustrating quirk in that the time and temperature displays cycle by themselves.
 This can mean, for example, if you’re setting the time and you pause to think, the display changes so you’re adjusting the temperature instead.